-In 2006, The Cross Timbers Gazette was acquired by Lantana, TX-based Miller Media Holdings LLC, owner of LantanaLinks.com – Your Link to Southern Denton County, from longtime owner L.S.
+In 2006, The Cross Timbers Gazette was acquired by Miller Media Holdings LLC, owner of LantanaLinks.com – Your Link to Southern Denton County, from longtime owner L.S.
 Johnson Enterprises.

 In 2010, LantanaLinks.com was re-launched to become CrossTimbersGazette.com.
 The same ownership, philosophy and mission statement remain: To be the hometown news and information source for the community.